TheoBounac/G1_deploy_python/README.md

 The project combines **Python + ROS 2 + IsaacLab + Kalman filter (Inria Paris)**, enabling training, testing, and transferring an RL policy to the real robot.

+**Python deploy code for Unitree G1 based on a Finite State Machine (FSM) architecture, only using Python.
+It allows SIM-to-SIM (Mujoco) and SIM-to-REAL (Unitree G1 robot) reinforcement learning models deployment.**

+**This aims at deploying Reinforcement Learning models trained with : [unitree_rl_lab](https://github.com/unitreerobotics/unitree_rl_lab) for Locomotion, and [TWIST](https://github.com/YanjieZe/TWIST) for Teleoperated Whole-Body Control.**
 ---
 ## 📁 Architecture